hapax/hapax.github.io/assets/chandra.md

 A(0) = A(L).
 $$

-To get the circle back, we can just glue the endpoints, i.e. glue at the point the periodicity conditions are imposed.
+To get the circle back, we can just glue the endpoints at $x = 0, L$.

 <figure>
     <div style="text-align:center"><img src